@lnp2pBot

 What exchange rate does the bot use?

-, but rather the fiat amount to pay/charge
+, but not the sats amount to buy/sell

 In which countries and languages is it available?